South East London Photography (SELPh)

 LAUNCHING JUNE 2020: Online Covid Photography Project

-How has covid-19 impacted you?
-We are launching a new FREE online photography project to explore and record this.
+How has COVID-19 impacted you?
+In 2020 we launched a new FREE online photography project to explore and record this.
 Contribute your photos to our gallery to have your say and use photography to reflect on your current experiences.

 This project is open to anyone aged 16+ and living in the UK.
 We invite you to send us 1-3 photos each week about your experiences in lockdown.
 Submissions will be added to our public gallery on our website and also on our Instagram page (@selph_online).